Inlays and Onlays

 Learn More about Inlays and Onlays

-Inlays and onlays are excellent, conservative dental treatments for patients of our La Jolla and Rancho Santa Fe offices with moderate damage to their teeth.
+Inlays and onlays are excellent, conservative dental treatments for our La Jolla dental patients with moderate damage to their teeth.
 If you would like to learn more about inlays and onlays, or you wish to schedule your initial consultation with Dr. Weston Spencer, please contact our San Diego cosmetic, restorative, and general dentistry practice today.